forksbot/aioli/docs/examples/about.rst

 About
 =====

-The idea with these examples, or snippets if you will, is to show how components *can* be built using the Aioli Framework.
+The idea with these code snippets is to show how components *can* be built using the Aioli Framework.

-If you're looking for a fully functional example; check out `The Guestbook example <https://github.com/aioli-framework/aioli-guestbook-example>`_ – a Comprehensive RESTful HTTP API package.
+If you're looking for a fully functional example; check out `The Guestbook example <https://github.com/aioli-framework/aioli-guestbook-example>`_ – a RESTful HTTP API package.